 It's not exactly a big surprise that the DoJ is looking at this deal cautiously.
 Read More

 This morning, AT&T VP Brad Burns released a statement regarding the upcoming Softbank purchase of Sprint, and it carefully treads the line between "passive aggressive displeasure" and "seriously FCC, if this goes through, we're buying like a million carriers":

 Softbank's acquisition of Sprint and the control it gains over Clearwire will give one of Japan's largest wireless companies control of significantly more U.S. wireless spectrum than any other company.
 We expect that fact and others will be fully explored in the regulatory review process.
-This is one more example of a very dynamic and competitive U.S. wireless marketplace, which is an important fact for U.S.

 As we reported yesterday, there are decidedly loud rumblings that Japanese telecom giant Softbank is in talks to acquire a rather large hunk of Sprint.
 Today, more information regarding the potential deal has been leaked to Reuters by a person close to the matter, and the numbers are staggering.

 Softbank is looking to buy 70% of Sprint, and they're asking for $23 billion in financing from Japanese banks to do it.
 Read More